-We are pleased to present the Strategic Plan for the Legal Services Corporation (LSC) Office of Inspector General (OIG) for Fiscal Years 2024 through 2026.
+We are pleased to present the Strategic Plan for the Legal Services Corporation (LSC) Office of Inspector General (OIG) for Fiscal Years 2025 through 2027.
 The OIG's multidisciplinary staff functions as a team of dedicated professionals who promote the highest standards of their professions in the conduct of oversight work.

-We strive to be an agent of positive change.
+We strive to be an agent of change.

-We constantly endeavor to produce work that is relevant, timely, accurate, impartial, and fair - recognizing the quality of our products is foundational to our reputation.
-We will maintain a workforce that is positioned to provide high-impact audits, investigations, evaluations, and other reviews.
+We constantly endeavor to produce work that is relevant, timely, accurate, and impartial-recognizing the rigor and quality of our products is foundational to our reputation.
+We will maintain a high-caliber workforce that is positioned to provide high-impact audits, investigations, evaluations, and other reviews.
 This Strategic Plan describes the principles that will guide our work.

 This Strategic Plan organizes our goals and objectives into four focus areas: work, people, process, and communication.
-This Plan provides the OIG's high-level roadmap for the next three fiscal years and will be complimented by the following subordinate annual plans:
+This Plan provides the OIG's high-level roadmap for the next three fiscal years and will be complemented by the following subordinate annual plans: